NFL parlay picks, predictions, best bets for Week 5

 After 10,000 simulations, SportsLine's model reveals its top Week 5 NFL 25-1 football parlay

-There are a number of intriguing matchups on the Week 5 NFL schedule, including Vikings vs. Browns (+3.5) in London, Texans vs. Ravens (+1.5), Raiders vs. Colts (-7), Cowboys vs. Jets (+2.5), Lions vs. Bengals (+10.5) and Chiefs vs. Jaguars (+3.5) on Monday Night Football.
+There are a number of intriguing matchups on the Week 5 NFL schedule, including Texans vs. Ravens (+1.5), as Baltimore will be without Lamar Jackson, Raiders vs. Colts (-7), Cowboys vs. Jets (+1.5), Lions vs. Bengals (+10.5) and Chiefs vs. Jaguars (+3.5) on Monday Night Football.
 Which team has value to include in Week 4 NFL bets, and which side of the NFL spread should you target?
 Before locking in any Week 5 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets if your bet wins: